 And the seventh one was added to the group 1 matches to form the new 7 match figure for group 1 matches.

 This possible final solution indeed is the actual solution.

 To add a three triangle equivalent area to the six square group 2 figure of the puzzle, it is theoretically possible to add 1 square and 1 triangle areas (as two triangle areas make 1 square area).

 As I automatically follow the principle of exhaustiveness, I noted in my mind this possibility to be explored later.

 What can such a figure be?

-With already one solution in our pocket, I don't start thinking from scratch.
-Instead, I start modifying the first solution and in a minute form the second possible solution figure shown below.
+With already one solution in our pocket, I don’t start thinking from scratch.
+Instead, I change the first solution and in a minute, form the second possible solution figure shown below.